jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 1.2 Logging In

-Once registered, you will be redirected to the original login page:
+Once registered, follow these steps to log in:

 ![Register 1](/user_manual/Images/Register_1.png)